Lincoln City Libraries – One Book – One Lincoln – 2009 – Five Finalists

 Interested in past years’ One Book – One Lincoln selections?

-A list of what other communities are reading for similar programs can be found on the One Book Reading Promotion Projects page on the Library of Congress Center for the Book Web site.
+A list of what other communities are reading for similar programs can be found on the One Book Programs page on the Library of Congress Center for the Book Web site, searchable by States or by the Authors of the works listed.

 One Book – One Lincoln is a community reading program co-sponsored by Lincoln City Libraries and the Lincoln Journal Star.
 The program encourages all adults in Lincoln and Lancaster County to read and discuss the same book at the same time.
 The goal of the program is to encourage reading and dialogue by creating a community wide reading and discussion experience.